ddttom/doc2web/docs/user-manual.md

 A: Not yet, but you can use it directly from the source code.

 **Q: How does doc2web extract style information from DOCX files?**
 A: It uses a combination of JSZip to unpack the DOCX file, xmldom and xpath to parse the XML content, and custom logic to extract and apply styles, TOC formatting, and list structures.
-The enhanced DOCX style parser captures more details from the document, provides better handling of special paragraph types, improves detection of document structure patterns, and ensures more accurate conversion of DOCX styles to CSS.
+The enhanced DOCX introspection extracts exact numbering and formatting information directly from the DOCX XML structure, ensuring precise preservation of document formatting.

+**Q: How does the new DOCX introspection feature work?**
+A: The DOCX introspection feature extracts complete numbering definitions from numbering.xml, resolves actual sequential numbers based on document position, and generates CSS counters that precisely match the original formatting.
+This ensures that complex numbered lists and headings appear exactly as they do in the original document, regardless of language or content domain.

 ---